-Once found throughout Southeast Asia, this species of ape now survives only in small populations across the islands of Borneo and Sumatra.
+Once found throughout much of Southeast Asia, the red ape now only survives in small populations in increasingly fragmented patches of forest on the islands of Borneo and Sumatra.

 There are two species of orangutan: Pongo abelii in Sumatra and Pongo pygmaeus in Borneo.

 Within Borneo, Pongo pygmaeus is divided into three further subspecies: Pongo pygmaeus morio in Sabah and East Kalimantan, Pongo pygmaeus wurmbii in central and southern areas, and Pongo pygmaeus pygmaeus in Sarawak and the North West.

 It is estimated that there is a Bornean population of approximately 105,000 individuals which is projected to decline to 47,000 individuals by 2025.
 Fewer than 20,000 Northeast Bornean Orangutans remain, mostly in Sabah and East Kalimantan.

 In July 2016 the IUCN reclassified the status of the Bornean Orangutan to Critically Endangered.
 This means they are close to becoming extinct in the wild.